Invariant measures concentrated on countable structures: Preliminaries

 Denote by $\sym$ the permutation group of $\Naturals$.
-There is a natural group action, called the \emph{logic action}, of $\sym$ on $\Model$, induced by permutation of the underlying set $\Naturals$.
-For more details, see \cite[\S16.C]{MR1321597}.
-Note that the orbit of an $L$-structure $\cM\in\Model$ under this action is the isomorphism class of $\cM$.
-We call a (Borel) measure $m$ on $\Model$ \defn{invariant} when it is invariant under the action of $\sym$, i.e., for every Borel set $X \subseteq \Model$ and every $g \in \sym$, we have $m(X) = m(g\cdot X)$.
+There is a natural group action, called the \emph{logic action}, of $\sym$ on $\Model$, induced by permutation of the underlying set $\Naturals$; for more details, see \cite[\S16.C]{MR1321597}.
+Note that the orbit of an $L$-structure $\cM\in\Model$ under this action is the isomorphism class of $\cM$ in $\Model$.
+We call a (Borel) measure $\mu$ on $\Model$ \defn{invariant} when it is invariant under the logic action, i.e., for every Borel set $X \subseteq \Model$ and every $g \in \sym$, we have $\mu(X) = \mu(g\cdot X)$.
+Given a subgroup $G$ of $\sym$, written $G\le \sym$, a (Borel) measure $\mu$ is \emph{$G$-invariant} when it is invariant under the restriction of the logic action to $G$.